Who Are the Equity Release Council?

-- The loanee has a right to remain in the habitation or property for life until they pass away.
+- The borrower has a right to remain in the property for life until they pass away.

-- The loanee will be offered clear, concise paperwork that includes all setup bills and residence values changes to ensure no confusion occurs.
+- The borrower will be offered clear, concise paperwork that includes all setup costs and information on how changes in house values might affect the plan.

-- The consumer’s representative preference steers any legal work.
-They then sign a certificate stating that the plan has been clarified and its clients comprehend the risks.
+- The consumer’s preferred representative steers any legal work.
+The borrower and their solicitor will sign a certificate stating that the plan has been clarified and all risks are understood.

 - The client can move their plan to another property without penalties.

-- Equity Release Certificate defines the cost to the client’s asset and estate.
+- The Equity Release Certificate defines the cost to the client’s asset and estate.

-- Equity Release carries a “NO NEGATIVE EQUITY GUARANTEE.”
+- Equity release plans carry a “NO NEGATIVE EQUITY GUARANTEE.”

 Are you wondering what this means?
 Continue reading to find out!